CiscoDevNet/bigmuddy-network-telemetry-stacks/README.md

 Streams should be pointed at the `logstash` setup as for the other stacks.
 Go to `https://app.signalfx.com/` to visualise the data.
 The Usage Metric dashboard should show some number of datapoints received per second.
 Below is an example of dashboard setup to show IP SLA and interface counter data.

 ![Signalfx snapshot](/common/png/signalfxjitter.png?raw=true "Screenshot of Signal FX dashboard")

+### Note about `kafka` stack

+The minimum required configuration for the kafka stack is, as with all stacks, listed at the top of the `environment` file, and needs to be set prior to `stack_build`.
+Alternatively it can be set in the running configuration; by default `/var/local/stack_kafka/logstash_data/conf.d/ls_telemetry.conf`.
+Changes here would be overwritten if the stack is rebuilt.

 ## Building a production system?